 It would not be wrong to say that this honor and respect were undoubtedly bestowed on the King of Lahore by the brilliant leadership of Inzamam-ul-Haq.
 In this way, it can be said that Inzamam-ul-Haq has proved by his excellent personal performances and excellent leadership in both the ICL series that he was forced to retire from the Pakistani cricket team due to his insulting behavior.

-He was abused when Sachin Tendulkar, a contemporary of Inzamam-ul-Haq, has scored several centuries after being out of form for a long time and has played a key role in the Indian team’s victory over Australia.
-How unfortunate we are having great captains like Inzamam-ul-Haq and the king of aggressive batting have been lost.
+He was abused when Sachin Tendulkar, a contemporary of Inzamam-ul-Haq, has scored several centuries after being out of form for a long time and played a key role in the Indian team’s victory over Australia.
+How unfortunate we are having great captains like Inzamam-ul-Haq and the king of aggressive batting has been lost.

 Of course, the Pakistan Cricket Board could not give Inzamam-ul-Haq the status that this great player deserved.
-But the history of the world of cricket; never without mentioning this great captain and a great player.
+But the history of the world of cricket; is never without mentioning this great captain and a great player.
 He is currently the Chief Selector of the Pakistan Cricket Board.
-The flag of success is seen guarding in every country of India.
+The flag of success is seen guarding every country of India.
 Inzamam-ul-Haq at Wikipedia.
 Read More – Muhammad Zahid – Extraordinary Talent Vanished into Dark